cdriehuys/django_simple_forums/docs/templates.rst

   Context:
     - ``form``: The login form itself.
     - ``next``: The url to redirect to after a successful login.
 Example usage::

         <input type="hidden" name="next" value="{{ next }}" />

-search.html
-  Used for the search view.
-It contains a search form and an area for displaying search results.

-  Context:
-    - ``query``: The query string being searched for.
-This is only set if the query string is not blank.
-    - ``results``: Contains all of the objects that matched the query.
-These objects may be instances of the ``Thread`` or ``Message`` models.

 thread_create.html
   Used in the view for creating new threads.